Icepenguins101/charms-bar-port/README.md

 I'm not officially affiliated with Microsoft; I moved to Mac OS X in March 3rd of 2017 for better stability and UI, and have temporarily returned to Windows 10 for better performance using web development with the announcement of macOS Sonoma until I get a modern MacBook Pro.
 I will still be using Mac OS X as a daily driver, so there may not be enough focus given to Charms Bar Port.

 ## Support
-Are you a fan of the Charms Bar Port prorgam and want to help out? here are some options..
+Are you a fan of the Charms Bar Port prorgam and want to help out? here are some options...

 #### Programmer
 Code contributions are welcome.
 If you are able to port Windows 8.1 features better than I can, or if you want to improve some features (especially multi-monitor support), please <a href="mailto:jaydenwmontoya@icloud.com">email me</a>.